MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/verify-pin.md

 order: 8
 ---

-Verify PIN is valid or not.
-For example, you can verify PIN before update it.
+Verify PIN if is valid or not.
+For example, you can verify PIN before updating it.

 ###### POST /pin/verify